albertllousas/monads-explained/readme.md

 }
 ```

 > Come on, this is worse than my beautiful-imperative code!
-What I have to do now?
+What do I have to do now?
 Throw an exception?
 And, what is all this boilerplate code?

 Wait again, `map` to the rescue!